 This certification requires the student to complete course requirements for: 1) the elementary education major, 2) special courses that focus on the early adolescent and middle school and 3) an academic, teaching or certification minor.

-2) The early adolescent block (middle school curriculum) consists of four 2-credit courses (EDUC 330, EDUC 332, EDUC 333 and EDUC 334) and student teaching in the middle school (EDUC 450).
+2) The early adolescent block (middle school curriculum) consists of four 2-credit courses (EDUC 330, EDUC 332, EDUC 333 and EDUC 334).
+Student teaching in the middle school (EDUC 450) must be completed for the major.
 Depending on the student’s choice of minor, the middle childhood-early adolescence program could require students to complete 134 semester credits.
 A student may still complete all requirements for graduation and licensure within four years by overloading one or more semesters or by enrolling in a summer session.
 Selected minors are listed below.

 Academic or teaching minors